Arif Ali-Shah

 Arif Ali-Shah is a British film writer and screenplay writer.
-Following in his distinguished family's footsteps, he is also a teacher in the Naqshbandi Sufi mystical tradition.
+Following in his family's footsteps, he is also a teacher in the Naqshbandi Sufi mystical tradition.

 Life and work

 Of Afghan Indian origin, Sayyid Hashim Arif Ali-Shah studied and received a degree in Literature at the University of Exeter in England.

 Ali-Shah is credited as the writer and screenplay writer of the award-winning film Bye Bye Blackbird (2005), an early 20th-century period drama directed by Robinson Savary and starring Sir Derek Jacobi.
 In the film, a man lives out his dreams by learning to fly on the trapeze.
 In the end he is unable to continue living on the ground.

 The film won the FIPRESCI Prize at the 2005 Taormina International Film Festival and was nominated for the Tokyo Grand Prix at the 2005 Tokyo International Film Festival.
 The director Robinson Savary previously won a Gold Plaque for Best Experimental Short Film, À suivre (1988), at the 1988 Chicago International Film Festival.

 Ali-Shah is also credited as writer of the animated film Papelucho y el Marciano (2007), directed by the Chilean Alejandro Rojas Téllez.

 He has worked with film-makers Sir Derek Jacobi, Jodhi May, James Thierree, Niklas Ek, Izabella Miko, Michael Lonsdale and Andrej Acin.